umd-lhcb/nixos-config-rpi/README.md

 # nixos-config-rpi
 NixOS configuration for Raspberry Pi used in burn-in.
+Note that this branch works for both rpi3 and rpi4.

 ## Installation
-Download the latest `NixOS` `aarch64` release from [1] (official, but experimental).
+Download the latest `NixOS` `aarch64` release from [1] (Yipeng's approved images, preferred) or [2] (official, but experimental).
 Note that this is officially termed as 'unstable', but should be sufficient in our case.
 This branch can be used as a rolling release.

 > This image relying on the raspberry pi foundation's kernel, and the raspberry
 > pi foundation's boot chain, rather than our preferred u-boot based images using